 One thing I thought was honestly incredible about this hotel was the fact we didn’t arrive until 7:15 but the pool, sauna, steam room, spa, gym, everything was still open until 10pm, which for me, after a hard day at work was like heaven!
 Most hotels have set times, like 10-6 in the pool or whatever, but Village had their facilities open until 10pm so no matter what time you arrived you could go to relax.
 I would say by 7:30 we were down in the pool relaxing, honestly no better way to start a bank holiday weekend!After spending just over an hour in their pool, sauna and steam room, we made our way back to our rooms.
 Again, all of the staff downstairs were lovely, they showed us where everything was and were very helpful.

 After probably the best nights sleep in a while, we made our way downstairs for breakfast.
 Breakfast is served between 7am and 10am, so whether you’re an early riser or a late starter you can go and have breakfast.
 When we got into the breakfast room, a member of staff, again, almost immediately came over to us.
-He asked us if we would like a window table or not, in which we accepted, again, so my boyfriend could see his car.
 We were lead over to our table and the member of staff asked us if we had been before, in which we responded with no, so he then explained where everything was for us, as well as asking if we would like tea or coffee.

 In all honesty, this was the best breakfast I have ever seen in a hotel.
 It was basically a help yourself buffet, all of your hot foods, such as bacon, sausage, variety of eggs, tomatoes, etc were lay out in a heated buffet thing (not sure of the name?) so you could help yourself.
 Then there was a table of bread, toast and pastries.
 Then another table of cereal and juices.
 Overall there was so much choice and variety.
 The only slight negative for me, was the toasting machine was quite slow and the bread needed to go through it a few times to be toasted, so it took a little while of standing there before it was done and you could go and eat.
 Other than that I couldn’t fault the breakfast.
 Members of staff were constantly around for you, making sure everything was okay and bringing you anything you needed.